-A rubber curing company was looking for a new, affordable abatement solution to treat their blue haze and low-level Volatile Organic Compounds (VOCs) in order to meet regulatory requirements.
+A rubber vulcanization company was looking for a new, affordable abatement solution to treat their blue haze and low-level Volatile Organic Compounds (VOCs) in order to meet regulatory requirements.
 The large Electrostatic Precipitator (ESP) in use was extremely expensive to operate and maintain.
 The company began their search for a system that offered effective opacity control and could also reduce operating costs.
 The air pollution control supplier would need the ability to engineer the optimum solution and have the product breadth necessary to apply the correct technology.

 After thorough technical evaluation, the plant selected Anguil Environmental to solve their VOC emission problem and put them in compliance.
 Anguil installed its patented Self-Cleaning Ceramic Filter (SCCF) to eliminate the blue haze and the VOCs.